 In addition, some studies suggest that the hedonic value of shopping, including commercial relationship or friendship that developed between providers and customers, improve customer willingness to maintain the relationship.
 In a study by Gwinner et al. (1998, p.
 104).
-They reported the story of a focus group respondents regarding their interaction with a service provider: "I love it...
+They reported the story of a focus group respondents regarding their interaction with a service provider: "Topic it...
 He was really witty and always had a lot of jokes... you enjoy doing business with the company."
 If this positive influence increases the hedonic value of shopping, then there is a greater likelihood that the product will be purchased (Babin and Attaway, 2000).

-Therefore, we propose that the value of utilitarian and hedonic values predicted satisfaction and customer behavior.
+Therefore, we propose that the value of utilitarian and hedonic values predicted satisfaction and customer heavior.
+Namely, if a customer has a high percention of the value of utilitarian or hedonic, it is going to be a behavior.
 Namely, if a customer has a high perception of the value of utilitarian or hedonic, it is going to be a loyal customer for the company.

-H5 : Customer perception over the utilitarian value of the relationship positively related to customer loyalty.
+H5 : Customer perception over the lilitarian value of the relationship positively related to customer loyalty.